-To participate in the Alliance network, a provider must sign a Provider Services Agreement and his/her credentials must be approved by the Medical Director or Peer Review and Credentialing Committee (PRCC).
+To participate in the Alliance network, a provider must sign a Provider Services Agreement, and the Alliance's Medical Director or Peer Review and Credentialing Committee (PRCC) must approve the provider's credentials.
 The PRCC is comprised of Alliance-contracted network physicians from major disciplines, including primary care and specialty practices.
 Providers are re-credentialed within 36 months after the initial credentialing date or the last re-credentialing approval date.